cities in south america

 15. Arequipa, Peru

-Skip right over Lima (my LEAST favorite city in South America, by far) and head straight for the charming Peruvian city or Arequipa.
+Skip right over Lima (my LEAST favorite city in South America, by far) and head straight for the charming Peruvian city of Arequipa.
 Known as the “White City” for its abundance of architecture made from white volcanic stone, Arequipa is surrounded by several beautiful snow-capped volcanoes, adding to the city’s beauty.

 You’ll have more than enough to do in Arequipa’s historic center.
 Make sure to visit the city’s cathedral and the impressive Santa Catalina Monastery, whose red walls and winding interior streets will make you feel like you’ve left the White City and headed somewhere entirely different.

-From Arequipa, you’ll be within driving distance of some of Peru’s most impressive sites.
-Lake Titicaca, on the border of Bolivia, is about 4.5 hours from Arequipa, while the stunning Colca Canyon is about 2.5 hours drive.
-This makes Arequipa an easy addition to a Southern Peru itinerary.
+If you’re looking for a more adventurous trip, consider hiking El Misti Volcano – it’s a two-day trek, though doable.
+From Arequipa, you’ll also be within driving distance of some of Peru’s most important sites.
+Lake Titicaca on the Bolivian border is just 4.5 hours from Arequipa, while the stunning Colca Canyon is about a 2.5-hour drive.

 While Arequipa might not be one of the most well-known South American cities, it deserves a spot on any list of the most charming destinations in South America.
 Whether you’re traveling solo, backpacking, or are on an unforgettable Peru family vacation, Arequipa is an excellent addition to your itinerary.